ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideiOS.md

 Once successfully logged in for the first time, you will be asked to change your password.
 Your password must be a minimum of 8 characters in length and contain at least 3 of the following: uppercase letters, lowercase letters, numbers, symbols and special characters e.g “! ” £”.
 Your password can also not contain the name of your account.
 For example, if your account name is John Smith, a password with the word ‘john’ will not be accepted.

-# Step 3 - Launching a desktop
+# Step 3 - Launching a desktop through the Citrix Workspace Application

 Once logged in, you will notice that towards the bottom of the page, there are three different sections named "Favorites", "Apps" and "Settings".
 When you initially log in, you are shown the "Apps" section by default.
 The "Favorites" page contains hosted desktops you have tagged as your favourites whilst the "Settings" section presents you with the settings you can customise.
 The "Apps" page presents you with the hosted desktop(s) that has been allocated to you.